 About Our Graduate Orientation

-Congratulations on your recent admission to one of our graduate programs at UCF.
-This section will help you get started, as will orientation programs offered by your individual college or program.
+Congratulations on your admission to a UCF graduate program!
 We look forward to serving you at this important juncture of your academic and professional pursuits.

 The College of Graduate Studies holds one in person orientation that occurs at the beginning of the fall semester.
 This orientation is not mandatory but is encouraged.
-The Fall 2019 orientation will be held on Wednesday, August 14, 2019, in the Pegasus Ballroom.
-Students admitted in the spring or summer semesters are welcome to attend this orientation.
+The Fall 2019 New Graduate Student Orientation and Welcome event was held on Wednesday, August 14, 2019.

-Keep in mind that several colleges and programs also offer their own separate Orientations (which in many cases is mandatory).
+Keep in mind that several colleges and programs also offer their own separate Orientations, which are in many cases mandatory.
 Please check with your program about any orientation events specific to your program or college.

 If you have any questions, please contact firstname.lastname@example.org.